DatafromtheBleachers/Project-Understat/README.md

-# Evaluating Players' performance using Understat
+# Evaluating Players' performance in their local leagues using Understat
 ## by Anthony Verdesca

-The code helps to evaluate which players are the most influential for a team during the calendar year webscraping data from Understat.com.
+The code helps to evaluate which players are the most influential for a team in their local leagues during the calendar year webscraping data from Understat.com.

 Using Bayer Leverkusen - We will answer the following questions: